jeremydub/dot15d4/docs/driver/driver-design.md

 - "Send a packet over the air such that it's RMARKER will pass the antenna at the precise radio clock tick T. Encrypt and sign the packet on-the-fly."
 - "Ensure that the receiver is on just-in-time so that it'll be able to recognize a packet whose RMARKER is expected to pass the antenna at the precise radio clock tick T +/- X ticks potential clock drift.
 Keep the receiver on for precisely Y ticks or until an incoming packet is fully received - whatever comes later - and then got to low-energy idle."
 - "Use an Enh-Ack to acknowledge the next incoming packet precisely after AIFS - measured as X radio clock ticks.
-Ensure that it contains a timing header whose timestamp you'll mangle based on the RX timestamp of the preceding packet."
+Ensure that it contains a timing header whose timestamp you'll mangle based on the rx timestamp of the preceding packet."
 - "Do a CCA of precisely aCcaTime, then - if the channel is idle - immediately send a packet after aTurnaroundTime.
 If the channel is busy then place the radio in low-energy mode as quickly as possible.
-Calculate everything such that the RMARKER of the TX packet will pass the antenna at the precise radio clock tick T."
+Calculate everything such that the RMARKER of the tx packet will pass the antenna at the precise radio clock tick T."

 Some SoCs will be able to execute full tasks of the above kind without any CPU intervention.
 Others will require such tasks to be partially controlled by CPU, again others need them to be implemented in software alone - sometimes with reduced standard compliance (which is good enough for many applications and needs to be supported in practice).